Reproducible Model Selection Using Bagged Posteriors: Theory and methodology

 \subsection{Model criticism with BayesBag}

-In the setting of parameter inference and prediction, \citet{Huggins:2019:BayesBagI} developed a measure of misspecification, referred to as the \emph{model--data mismatch index}, based on comparing the bagged posterior to the standard posterior.
-Here, we discuss how to use the mismatch index in the setting of model selection.
+In the setting of parameter inference and prediction, \citet{Huggins:2019:BayesBagI} developed a measure quantifying the amount of misspecification exhibited by the usual Bayes posterior, referred to as the \emph{model--data mismatch index}, based on comparing the BayesBag posterior to the Bayes posterior.
+To define a mismatch index in the setting of model selection, we perform parameter inference in a special designated model that we refer to as the \emph{litmus model}.
+Suppose $f(\optparam)$ is a selected quantity of inferential interest, where $f : \paramspace \to \reals$ and $\paramspace$ is the parameter space of the litmus model.
+Let $v_{\numobs}$ and $v_{\bsnumobs}^{\bbsym}$ denote, respectively, the Bayes and BayesBag posterior variances of $f(\param)$ under the litmus model.
+If the litmus model is well-specified, then asymptotically, $\bsnumobs v_{\bsnumobs}^{\bbsym} = 2\numobs v_{\numobs}$ \citep{Huggins:2019:BayesBagI}.
+We define the asymptotic version of the mismatch index as